JustAnotherHeroRiding/What-The-Key/Song Key.md

 - Or use filters to display tracks according the characteristics in the audio features object #DONE

 #### Filters
+- Map the button names to the actual TrackData fields #DONE
+##### Should we flatten the track data into one array so that we do not have bother looking in both track and audio features?
 - Make each filter work
 [[Song Key#^filters-list]]
 ## ----------Filter ends here------------